 Telephone Bookings01437 720321

-Ramsey House is within easy walking distance of St Davids, Britain’s smallest city which is only the size of a large village with just 2000 residents.
+Ramsey House is within easy walking distance of St Davids, Britain’s smallest city which is only the size of a large village with just over 1400 residents.
 This is Wales’ spiritual home, with its magnificent Cathedral and the remains of the Bishop’s Palace standing as a testament to St Davids religious importance.
 It is surrounded by some of the most beautiful and unspoilt coastal scenery in Europe.

 St Bride’s Bay, sheltered on both sides by protective peninsulas, encloses a great choice of places to visit from the quaint harbour at Solva to the impressive expanse of Newgale Beach.
 There are picturesque little coves at Nolton and Little Haven, wide sandy beaches at Broad Haven and Druidstone and rocky, isolated inlets at St Brides and Martins Haven.

 1. St Davids Cathedral and Bishops Palace – and stop for coffee at the Refectory cafe overlooking the refurbished Cloisters.

 2. Whitesands Bay – voted one of the Top 10 Beaches of the World by a UK Broadsheet.
 While you are there, why not climb Carn Llidi; a haul, but worth it for the stunning views all around the coastline of the St David’s peninsula.

 3. Walk the Coast Path – stunning at any time of year – which has so much diversity, flora and fauna!
 We have too many highlights though to list…St David’s Head?
 Caerfai to Solva?
 Porthclais to St Justinians?
 You can’t go wrong…

 4. For the brave try Coasteering – pioneered in St Davids by TYF Adventure!
 Work your way around the coastline by climbing, swimming and jumping around the cliffs – utterly exhilarating!!
 Also try climbing, surfing and kayaking, again with TYF.

 5. Take an invigorating RIB (rigid inflatable boat), or relaxing regular boat trip around Ramsey Island.
 Birdlife, seals, hidden coves await you.
 In particular, puffins can be seen off the mainland around June and baby seals in September.
 Whale watching trips are also spectacular.
 However, all trips are very weather and tide dependant, so we recommend booking early in case of rescheduling.